ihor/NSPL/index.md

 Check more ```\nspl\a``` examples [here](https://github.com/ihor/Nspl/blob/master/examples/a.php).

 ## nspl\a\lazy
-Provides lazy versions of functions from ```\nspl\a```
+Provides lazy versions of functions from [nspl\a](#nspla)

-Sometimes instead of arrays we work with [iterators](http://php.net/manual/en/class.iterator.php).
-They might perform some heavy calculations, make API requests, etc. In case we don't need to fetch all the results, it is reasonable to use functions from ```\nspl\a\lazy```.
-To understand how they work have a look at the following example.
+This module might be useful when you don't need to process all the values from an array or any other traversable sequence.
+To understand how they work let's have a look at the following example.

 Let's define a function which wraps a generator function and logs all the values it yields:
 ```php